 Of course I like the songs of Rahman.
 He has won Oscar for India and created some great tunes.
 He has given life and audience to many young and budding singers.
 He has been entertaining the country for many years and will for many years to come.

 What difference do I feel between the music of Ilayaraja and Rahman?

-Both their songs high frequency variations, But Rahman’s music is like a forced vibration, it wakes you up from the sleep and takes you on a wavy ride showing you the terrain of sound beautifully landscaped by the variety of musical instruments, you have never heard.
-He makes you stand there in awe and wonder.
+Both their songs high frequency variations, Rahman’s music wakes you up from the sleep and takes you on a wavy ride showing you the terrain of sound beautifully landscaped by the variety of musical instruments, you have never heard.
+He makes you stand there in awe and wonder with unique instrumentation.
 You can’t believe yourselves.
 You can’t resist standing up and be part of the wide applause all round.
 “It’s great, wonderful…”